-Mammoth Hot Springs is a very unique community in Yellowstone.
+Mammoth Hot Springs is a very unique community in Yellowstone National Park.
 It feels like you are visiting a little town.
 As you drive in, it looks like a neighborhood just like you see in any suburban area around the country.

 Table of Contents

-1. Mammoth Hot Springs Terraces
+Mammoth Hot Springs Terraces

+Exploring these travertine formations that were created over thousands of years is a treat for the whole family.
 There is parking for the lower terrace along the roadside and its just a short walk to the terraces themselves.
-There is a boardwalk trail that runs from the parking lot and goes the entire length of the terrace so you could bring a stroller if that will make it easier for you.
+There is a boardwalk trail that runs from the parking lot and goes the entire length of the lower and upper terrace so you could bring a stroller if that will make it easier for you.
 The whole boardwalk is 1.75 miles.

 Albright Visitor Center

 I didn’t see any grass in Yellowstone, it was more like hardy patches of weeds strewn about…except in Mammoth.
 I’m not the only one who appreciated this grass either.
-There was a family of elk laying in the grass.
+There was a family of elk grazing and laying in the grass.

 It’s worth stopping in the Visitor Center to check out the displays and learn about some history of Yellowstone National Park.
 There are a bunch of stuffed wild animals on display in the visitor center, pretty much all of the animals that live in the park.
 The kids liked seeing the life-sized animals up close without having to worry about things like, you know, getting eaten!